ShakeOnItApplication/app/README.md

 The payments are all done through the Stripe API for now - eventually the goal will be to create easy transfers from all of the most popular services, cryptocurrencies, and banks.

-My personal goal in developing Shake On It was to develop stronger development skills using React and Redux, and I will continue to clean the code base and implement best practices into the future.
+My personal goal in developing Shake On It was to develop stronger development skills using React and Redux.
+I'm continuing to clean the code base and implement best practices and I plan to do so into the future.